M4D-SC1ENTIST/xarm7-ik/README.md

 ## Citation

+This project was originally developed for our paper that uses xArm7.
 If you find this project useful, please consider citing our paper:

 ```bibtex
 @article{sun2025dynamic,